38 Types of Spiders in Maryland

 However, these markings are not as pronounced as those seen on the brown widow, and they are much larger, growing up to one inch long.

 The males of this species also have a narrower abdomen than the females.
-Unlike other orb weavers, they will rest in trees, where they build webs at night to catch prey, like flying insects and moths.
+Unlike other orb weavers, they will rest in trees, building webs at night to catch prey, like flying insects and moths.

 7. Arrow-Shaped Orbweaver

-The Arrow-Shaped Orbweaver’s genus is Neoscona, and the species is nebulosa.
-They are usually found in all of the eastern United States, and they have a preference for warm, moist places.
+The Arrow-shaped Orbweaver’s genus is Neoscona, and the species is nebulosa.
+They are usually found in the eastern United States and prefer warm, moist places.

 The web is usually dome-shaped with one sticky spiral, which can be up to six inches wide.
 It can be found in most habitats.